-•Ensure the correct polarity is respected at all times

-•This lamp has been calibrated with the pins down, lamp vertical, and should be used in this way •Do not remove bulb from holder nor touch bulb with bare fingers

-•Bentham recommend that the device should be re-calibrated every 100hrs use or 1 year, whichever comes first

-•Do not run the lamp at a current lower than that at which it was calibrated •The lamp requires approximately five minutes warm-up time
+- •Ensure the correct polarity is respected at all times - •Ensure the pin orientation is as the calibration - •Do not remove bulb from holder nor touch bulb with bare fingers - Bentham recommend that the device should be re-calibrated every 100hrs use or 1 year, whichever comes first - •Do not run the lamp at a current lower than that at which it was calibrated - •The lamp requires approximately five minutes warm-up time

-Furthermore, it is of use to note the voltage displayed on the 605/ 608 LCD.
+Furthermore, it is of use to note the voltage displayed on the 605/608 LCD.
 Whilst this is for indication only, it can be used to determine lamp condition: these lamps tend to fail via either catastrophic rupture or bridging of the filament.
 The former is visibly obvious, yet the latter not necessarily so.
 Here, adjacent filament struts collapse, short-circuiting part of the filament; at a given current the lamp voltage, and lamp output is therefore reduced.